yuaom/Bypasser-for-Genshit/README.md

 Ways to use :
-1. Turn Off Real Time Anti Virus / Any Other Anti Virus
-    #If you didn't turn off might affact to get an error.
+1. Turn Off Real Time Anti Virus / Any Other Anti Virus [+If you didn't turn off might affact to get an error.]
 2. Open Genshin and load into the game/world Completely
 3. Run As Administrator
 4. Wait the program do its thing